mocolansrawung/relational-project/.github/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Jira Issue Id - Jira Issue Link
+Jira Issue ID - Jira Issue Link

 ## Type of change